shakedown-street/jprice/jprice/backup/posts/pdf-generation-in-django-with-weasyprint.md

-## Introduction

-Briefly introduce:

-- What this post covers
-- Why it matters in a Django context
-- Any assumptions or prerequisites (e.g., familiarity with Django basics, Python 3.x, etc.)
+This post covers how to build PDF documents with HTML and CSS and return them as regular Django views using [WeasyPrint](https://weasyprint.org/).
+You can use this technique to generate invoices, reports, resumes, or any other document that needs to be presented in a printable format.
+You can pass Django template context, use the [Django template language](https://docs.djangoproject.com/en/5.2/topics/templates/#the-django-template-language), use static files, and style the document with CSS, just like a regular web page.

+In this tutorial, I will assume you have a basic understanding of Django, including views, templates, static files, and URL routing.

 ---

-## ⚙️ Background / Concepts
+## Background / Concepts

 Explain the underlying concept: